Is Cataract Surgery Covered by Health Insurance?

 1. Is cataract surgery safe?
 Will my vision be restored?

 Yes, cataract surgery is considered safe for restoring vision and preventing partial or total blindness.
-A cataract is a medical condition when the natural lens of your eye becomes cloudy, causing blurry vision.
+A cataract is a medical condition in which the natural lens of your eye becomes cloudy, causing blurry vision.
 Cataract surgery is a corrective surgery in which the natural lens is removed and replaced with an artificial lens.
 Yes, your vision will be restored.

 2. Will health insurance cover cataract surgery?

 Yes.
 Most health insurance companies in India cover cataract surgery, though there may be a cap on the maximum amount the insurer will pay you.
-So, you must check all the terms and conditions of the policy before opting for the surgery.
+So, you must check the terms and conditions of the policy before opting for the surgery.

 3. How much does cataract surgery cost in India?